 The combination of the crunchiness of the anchovies and peanuts with the mushy and moist porridge is what makes this dish heavenly and make you want a second helping.

-Unlike the usual porridge we usually consume, the grain used to make bubur padas is finer as it has been roasted with grated coconut and then ground before being seasoned with various spices such as pepper, onions, cumin, chilies and coriander or daun kesum, contributing to the strong and sharp taste of the bubur padas.
+Unlike the usual porridge we consume, the grain used to make bubur padas is finer as it has been roasted with grated coconut and then ground before being seasoned with various spices such as pepper, onions, cumin, chilies and coriander or daun kesum, contributing to the strong and sharp taste of the bubur padas.

-Here in Sarawak, bubur padas (or bubur pedas as we usually call it) is a popular dish among the Malay community and usually consumed during Ramadhan, although it is also not uncommon to see it eaten on normal days.
+Here in Sarawak, bubur padas (or bubur pedas as we usually call it) is a popular dish among the Malay community and usually consumed during Ramadan, although it is also not uncommon to see it eaten on normal days.